-The K-6 Teacher Education program is a dual certification program designed to prepare teachers for kindergarten through grade six classrooms.
-Satisfactory completion of the program requirements and accompanying tests lead to a recommendation for a Class B Certificate in both Elementary Education (K-6) and Collaborative Teaching (K-6).
+The Bachelor of Science degree in Elementary Education is a dual certification program designed to prepare teachers for kindergarten through grade six classrooms.
+Satisfactory completion of the program requirements and accompanying tests lead to a recommendation for a Class B Certification in both Elementary Education K-6 and Collaborative Special Education K-6.

 Program Mission Statement:

-- K-6 Teacher Education is a 120-hour school-based program that requires candidates to be present in either university courses or an assigned elementary classroom from 7:30 am-3:30 pm, up to five days a week, for their last 3 semesters.
+- Elementary Education is a 120-hour school-based program that requires candidates to be present in either university courses or an assigned elementary classroom from 7:30 am-3:30 pm, up to five days a week, for their last 3 semesters.

-- K-6 majors may also qualify for a Class B Certificate in Early Childhood Education (P-3) through an additional field experience course and Praxis.
+- Elementary Education majors may also qualify for a Class B Certification in Early Childhood Education (P-3) through an additional field experience course and Praxis.

-- K-6 majors may also qualify for a Class B Certificate in Early Childhood Special Education through an additional 9 hours of coursework/internship and Praxis.
+- Elementary Education majors may also qualify for a Class B Certification in Early Childhood Special Education through an additional 9 hours of coursework/internship and Praxis.

 Ph: (251) 380-2668